-You’ve compared vehicles online and narrowed down your new car options to those that suit your needs and budget.
+You’ve compared vehicles online and narrowed down the car options to those that suit your needs and budget.
 Now it’s time to find the best deal.
 Whether you’ve negotiated successfully in the past or never mastered the process, these tips on how to negotiate a new car price are worth reviewing.
 They can help you to avoid the sinking feeling that you paid way more than the next driver for the same vehicle.

 Research New Car Prices to Determine a Fair Opening Bid